 Difference between Credit Card & Debit Card

 They may look similar when they’re sitting snugly in your pocket, but put them to use and they’ll behave very differently indeed.
-Are you clear when you should reach for your credit card and when you’d be better off diving for your debit card?
+Are you clear when you should reach for your credit card and when you’d be better off choosing your debit card?

 Debit vs credit card: as you spend